Sleep Intervention for Duchenne Muscular Dystrophy

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if your child is currently receiving an intervention for a sleep-related disorder, they cannot participate in the trial.

-Is the treatment Transdiagnostic Behavioral Sleep Intervention promising for improving sleep in people with Duchenne Muscular Dystrophy?
+What prior data suggests that the Transdiagnostic Behavioral Sleep Intervention is safe for youth with Duchenne Muscular Dystrophy?

 Who Is on the Research Team?